geowarin/smux/README.md

 If you need advanced configuration, see the oxlint docs: https://oxc-project.github.io/docs/guide/usage/oxlint.html

+## Testing with Vitest

+This project includes Vitest configured with a JSDOM environment.

+- Run all tests once: `pnpm run test`
+- Watch mode: `pnpm run test:watch`
+- Coverage: `pnpm run test:coverage`

+A minimal example test exists at `src/example.test.ts`.
+You can place tests alongside source files using `*.test.ts` or `*.test.tsx` patterns.

 ## Code formatting with Prettier + OXC plugin

 If you prefer using Prettier, this project also supports it via the OXC Prettier plugin.